-Participate in research to help improve outcomes for people with dementia who go missing in Australia
+Research to help improve outcomes for people living with dementia who go missing in Australia

-People with dementia are at greater risk of getting lost and experiencing devastating outcomes as a result.
-Confusion about how to report a missing person with dementia to police could delay search efforts which can increase the risk of adverse outcomes.
+People living with dementia are at greater risk of becoming lost and experiencing devastating outcomes as a result.
+Confusion about how to report a missing person living with dementia to police could delay search efforts which can increase the risk of adverse outcomes.

 We are leading research to help address this.
 To date we have:

-- Held online public consultation forums where we sought informed opinions from key stakeholders (members of general public, family carers of people with dementia, health professionals and police) about how to improve the health outcomes of missing persons with dementia.
-From these forums, a number of recommendations were made to both reduce the risks of a person living with dementia becoming lost and improve reporting procedures if someone does get lost.
-(Phase 2)
+- Held online public consultation forums where we sought informed opinions from key stakeholders (members of general public, family carers of people living with dementia, health professionals and police) about how to improve the health outcomes of missing persons living with dementia.
+From these forums, recommendations were made to both reduce the risks of a person living with dementia becoming lost and improve reporting procedures if someone does go missing.

 If you have any queries, please contact us: